Guderian2nd/TrueHistoryAI/AI Rules.md

 IF DeltaCityNum is High THEN NeedCity is Low
 IF DeltaCityNum is Low THEN NeedCity is High
-IF RemainingGold is RemainGoldLow THEN NeedPioneer is VeryLow IF RemainingLabor is RemainLaborLow THEN NeedPio is VeryLow
+IF RemainingGold is RemainGoldLow THEN NeedPioneer is VeryLow IF RemainingLabor is RemainLaborLow THEN NeedPioneer is VeryLow
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjE0MTMzMTldfQ==
+eyJoaXN0b3J5IjpbLTc4NzUzOTM2M119
 -->